Oliver Sacks: Early life and education

 In December 1939, when Sacks was six years old, he and his older brother Michael were evacuated from London to escape the Blitz, and sent to a boarding school in the English Midlands where he remained until 1943.
-Unknown to his family, at the school, he and his brother Michael "...subsisted on meager rations of turnips and beetroot and suffered cruel punishments at the hands of a sadistic headmaster."
+Unknown to his family, at the school, he and his brother Michael "subsisted on meager rations of turnips and beetroot and suffered cruel punishments at the hands of a sadistic headmaster."
 This is detailed in his first autobiography, Uncle Tungsten: Memories of a Chemical Boyhood.
 Beginning with his return home at the age of 10, under his Uncle Dave's tutelage, he became an intensely focused amateur chemist.
 Later, he attended St Paul's School in London, where he developed lifelong friendships with Jonathan Miller and Eric Korn.

 Study of medicine

 During adolescence he shared an intense interest in biology with these friends, and later came to share his parents' enthusiasm for medicine.
 He chose to study medicine at university and entered The Queen's College, Oxford in 1951.
 The first half studying medicine at Oxford is pre-clinical, and he graduated with a Bachelor of Arts (BA) degree in physiology and biology in 1956.

-Although not required, Sacks chose to stay on for an additional year to undertake research after he had taken a course by Hugh Macdonald Sinclair.
+Although not required, Sacks chose to stay on for an additional year to do research after he had taken a course by Hugh Macdonald Sinclair.
 Sacks recalls, "I had been seduced by a series of vivid lectures on the history of medicine and nutrition, given by Sinclair ... it was the history of physiology, the ideas and personalities of physiologists, which came to life."
 Sacks then became involved with the school's Laboratory of Human Nutrition under Sinclair.
-Sacks focused his research on Jamaica ginger, a toxic and commonly abused drug known to cause irreversible nerve damage.
+Sacks focused his research on the patent medicine Jamaica ginger, a toxic and commonly abused drug known to cause irreversible nerve damage.
 After devoting months to research he was disappointed by the lack of help and guidance he received from Sinclair.
 Sacks wrote up an account of his research findings but stopped working on the subject.
 As a result he became depressed: "I felt myself sinking into a state of quiet but in some ways agitated despair."